How to Vaccinate Your Dog or CatLast updated: August 5, 2022 by Marty Greer, Doctor of Veterinary Medicine

 Subcutaneous Injections for Dogs and Cats

 This is the most common and safest method for administering vaccines.
-The best place to give SQ vaccines is the loose skin over the pet's shoulder, because it's the least sensitive area.
+The best place to give Subcutaneous (SQ) vaccines is the loose skin over the pet's shoulder, because it's the least sensitive area.
 Avoid the area between the pet's shoulder blades.
 Lift the skin and insert the needle into the tented area.
-Pull back on the plunger to make sure the needle isn't in a blood vessel - if it is, blood will enter the syringe and you will have to find a new location.
+Pull back on the plunger to make sure the needle isn't in a blood vessel or out the other side of the skin - if it is in a blood vessel, blood will enter the syringe and you will have to find a new location.
+If you pushed the needle out the skin on the other side, you will get air - reposition so you inject the dog, not their hair.
 If the needle location is okay, gently administer the vaccine.

 If you have the choice, the SQ method is the safest and easiest way to give vaccines, but some vaccines can only be given intramuscularly.
 IM vaccines are generally given in the thick muscle at the back of the thighs.
 Gently and quickly push the needle into the muscle at a 90 degree angle.
+Avoid the area over the long bone of the thigh or in front of the bone.
 Just like SQ vaccines, pull back on the plunger slightly to check for blood, then administer the vaccine.
 You should have a veterinary professional show you how to give an IM vaccine before you try it for yourself.

 After you have given a vaccine, it is very important to dispose of the needle and syringe according to your state or county's regulations.
 Read Safe Disposal of Needles and Syringes for more information.

 If you have more questions on how to give dogs shots or how to give cat shots, call us at 800.786.4751.